AJGreaves/portrait-artist/README.md

 ### Media
 - The photos used in this site were obtained from the artist - Anna Gilhespy.
-- Photography about1.jpg and about3.jpg by [Rudi Wells Photography](https://headshots.amsterdam) and obtained from the artist - Anna Gilhespy.
+- Professional photography on images about1.jpg and about3.jpg on the About page by [Rudi Wells Photography](https://headshots.amsterdam) and obtained from the artist - Anna Gilhespy.
 - The video on this website was produced by [Luke Davis](https://about.me/lukedavies) and obtained from the artist - Anna Gilhespy.

 ### Code